0nionsalt/cs-config/README.md

 4. Make sure to insert the `launch options` in the launch options properties on Steam!
 5. Run CSGO
 6. Done!

+### Side
+I use https://slam.flankers.net/ as mic spam for jokes